Developing a Strong Application

 - Be truthful!
 If the admissions committee detects inaccuracies in your application, that reduces your chance of admission.

 - There is no rolling admission and decisions regarding interviews are generally made in the middle to late February.
-Decisions on admission to the program are made on the universal acceptance date for all North American Genetic Counseling Graduate Programs.
+Our program participates in a Match program which occurs one day in mid/late April.
+See below for additional information.

 - An interview (by invitation only) is a mandatory part of most programs’ admission process.
-Exceptions to in person interviews may be made for international applicants.
+Exceptions to in person interviews may be made for international applicants or other circumstances.
 Most interviews occur in early March through late April.

 - Dress appropriately (look professional).
 Do not wear jeans, tennis shoes, or other casual attire.
 Remember, you are applying for a professional program.
 Dress the part.